 • The Falcons (11-2) dispatched the woeful Panthers (1-12) with ease, and now Atlanta's winning streak is up to seven games, its longest since 1998.
 That was also the one and only Super Bowl season in the history of the Falcons franchise, and feel free to draw your own analogies from that coincidence.

 Atlanta doesn't ever really wow you.
 It's just week-in and week-out solid, and the Falcons simply don't beat themselves in any phase of the game.
-Matt Ryan, Michael Turner and Roddy White again turned in big games for Atlanta, and you can file that development under the heading of,
+Matt Ryan, Michael Turner and Roddy White again turned in big games for Atlanta, and you can file that development under the heading of, So what else is new?

 If I were to reconfigure my Super Bowl picks, I'd take Atlanta and New England without a second's hesitation.
 (I had Baltimore over Green Bay in the preseason).